Looking for some memorable things to do this summer?

 27. Have a camp-out

 Pitch a tent in your backyard or spend the night in sleeping bags in your living room one night.
+Here's a few tips on hosting your own indoor camp-out.

 28. Pop popcorn the old-fashion way